Knight-Wu/credit-card-default-prediction/README.md

         * Apply standardisation and scaling
         * Convert categorical variables with one-hot encoding (N-1)
     * Use AutoML framework to test many models and for automatic hyperparameter optmisation
-    * Apply further feature engineering and class rebalancing
+    * Apply further feature engineering and class rebalancing / resampling
+        * NOTE: Feature transformations and class resampling will only be applied to training splits to prevent data leakage
     * Reapply AutoML framework with new data
+    * Create feature importance plots
 5. Generate new synthetic dataset (10%)
 6. Export requirements.txt
 7. Create presentation (20%)
 8. Update README (5%)
+    * Add section on approach and considerations
     * Add set up instructions
     * Add repo structure
+    * Update TOC

 ## Future Work